1992 Atlantic hurricane season: Storm names

-The following names were used for named storms that formed in the North Atlantic in 1992.
-Subtropical storms were unnamed until 2002, as a result, the subtropical cyclone in April 1992 did not receive a name.
-The names not retired from this list appeared again on the naming list for the 1998 season.
+The following list of names was used for named storms that formed in the North Atlantic in 1992.
 This is the same naming list used for the 1986 season.

 Retirement

-At their meeting in the spring of 1993, the World Meteorological Organization retired the name Andrew from the list above.
-The name that replaced it on the naming list for the 1998 season was Alex.
+In the spring of 1993, the World Meteorological Organization retired the name Andrew from its rotating Atlantic hurricane name lists on account of its destructiveness, and it will never be used again for another Atlantic hurricane.
+The name was replaced with Alex in the 1998 season.

 Season effects

-This is a table of all of the storms that formed in the 1992 Atlantic hurricane season.
-It includes their duration, names, landfall(s)—denoted by bold location names—damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still related to that storm.
-Damage and deaths include totals while the storm was extratropical or a wave or low, and all of the damage figures are in 1992 USD.
+This is a table of all of the tropical and subtropical storms that formed in the 1992 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1992 USD.